 There must be action by the employer that either intends to bring the relationship to an end or has that probable result.

-The question of whether the act of an employer results 'directly or consequentially' in the termination of employment is an important consideration but it is not the only consideration.
-It is important to examine all of the circumstances including the conduct of the employer and the employee.
+Whether the act of an employer results 'directly or consequentially' in the termination of employment is an important consideration but it is not the only consideration.
+It is important to examine all of the circumstances, including the conduct of the employer and the employee.

 What is abandonment of employment?

-‘Abandonment of employment’ is an expression sometimes used to describe a situation where an employee ceases to attend his or her place of employment, without proper excuse or explanation, and as a result shows an unwillingness or inability to substantially perform his or her obligations under the employment contract.
+‘Abandonment of employment’ is an expression sometimes used to describe a situation where an employee ceases to attend their place of employment without proper excuse or explanation.
+As a result, he shows an unwillingness or inability to substantially perform their duties or obligations under the employment contract.

 This may be termed a ‘renunciation’ of the employment contract.